harrywsanders/CValueStore/README.md

 To get started with CValueStore, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/CValueStore.git`
+1. Clone the repository: `git clone https://github.com/harrywsanders/CValueStore.git`
-2. Open the Xcode project file.
-3. Explore the different classes like `Cluster`, `Node`, and `ConsistentHash` to understand their roles in the system.
+2. Explore the different classes like `Cluster`, `Node`, and `ConsistentHash` to understand their roles in the system.
-4. Run the project and interact with the cluster by adding nodes, storing key-value pairs, and retrieving values.
+3. Run the project and interact with the cluster by adding nodes, storing key-value pairs, and retrieving values.

 ## Example Usage